factionsecurity/factionsecurity.github.io/docs/reporting/code-block-themes.md

 - **Contrast between panel and code.** Aim for a clear separation, and check it in the generated DOCX rather than only in the browser preview.
 - **Line numbers dimmer than the code.** They are scaffolding, not content.
 If they compete with the code, every block looks busy.
-- **A divider close to the panel colour.** A step or two away is enough.
+- **A divider close to the panel color.** A step or two away is enough.
 A bright divider draws the eye down the page and away from the code.

 ## Changing the font or size

-Font and size are separate from colour, and Faction sets both on the cells.
+Font and size are separate from color, and Faction sets both on the cells.
 Override them the same way:

 ```css
 .code-block, .code-block td {